pavel-krivanek/Moose-obsolete/src/all/Moose-Query.package/MooseQueryResult.class/README.md

-MooseQueryResult is the abstract class for holding the result of all MooseChef queries.
+MooseQueryResult is the abstract class for holding the result of all Moose-Query queries.
-By default MooseQueryResults are assumed to contain a collection of associations between the entity in receiver and all the element in storage.
+By default MooseQueryResults are assumed to contain a collection of associations between the entity in receiver and all the element in storage at the exception of  MooseObjectQueryResult.
-There are exceptions to this default: MooseIncoming/OutgoingInstanciationQueryResult , MooseObjectQueryResult , and MooseOutgoingCompositeQueryResult

 Instance Variables:
 	storage	the elements resulting of the queries